Skip to content

 out: []

-To save the workflow s4n workflow save echo-cat is used.
+To save the workflow s4n save echo-cat is used.

-Workflow visualizations can be achieved using s4n workflow visualize
+Workflow visualizations can be achieved using s4n visualize

 Terminal window